Get your free photography lesson plan

 Lastly, you can use the brush and paint a soft white brush to reveal the color blending mode layer beneath.

-If you do those steps carefully, you may get rid of the chromatic aberration.
-But keep in mind that sometimes the fringes may appear too harsh and may still appear subtly in the picture.
+If you follow those steps carefully, you may eliminate the chromatic aberration.
+But keep in mind that sometimes the fringes appear too harsh and may still appear subtly in the picture.

 To further explore the subject of removing chromatic aberration in post-production, check out this in-depth video by Jimmy McIntyre: